ComputationalPsychiatry/PhysIO/README.md

 Facts about physiological noise in fMRI:
 - Physiological noise can explain 20-60 % of variance in fMRI voxel time series (Birn2006, Hutton2011, Harvey2008.
     - Physiological noise affects a lot of brain regions (s. figure, e.g. brainstem or OFC), especially next to CSF, arteries (Hutton2011).
     - If not accounted for, this is a key factor limiting sensitivity for effects of interest.
 - Physiological noise contributions increase with field strength; they become a particular concern at and above 3 Tesla (Kasper2009, Hutton2011).
 - In resting state fMRI, disregarding physiological noise leads to wrong connectivity results (Birn2006).

-=> Some kind of physiological noise correction is highly recommended for every statistical fMRI analysis.
+Therefore, some kind of physiological noise correction is highly recommended for every statistical fMRI analysis.

 Model-based correction of physiological noise:
 - Physiological noise can be decomposed into periodic time series following